raganwald-deprecated/homoiconic/2012/05/anaphora.md

     Person.all(...).each { (name_count[its.first_name] ||= 0) += 1 }

 This style of code works best when you would naturally use the word "it" or the possessive "its" if you were reading the code aloud to a colleague.
-(You can use the underscore, `_` instead of `it` or `its` for visual compatibility with certain functional programming languages). `rewrte_rails` does its magic by parsing the block and rewriting it.
+(You can use the underscore, `_` instead of `it` or `its` for visual compatibility with certain functional programming languages)Stri. `rewrte_rails` does its magic by parsing the block and rewriting it.
 So when you write:

 ```ruby
 (1..10).map { 1 + it * 2 }